 Using Hall Effect Switches and Sensors

-Hall effect sensors are solid state magnetic devices used as either magnetic switches or to measure magnetic fields.
-There are three basic types I'm concerned with here: The Hall effect switch, the Hall effect latch, and the ratiometric or analog sensor.
+Hall effect sensors are solid state magnetic sensor devices used as either magnetic switches or to measure magnetic fields.
+There are three basic types I'm concerned with here: The Hall effect switch, the Hall effect latch, and the ratiometric or analog output sensor.
 For more on the general operation see my You Tube video above.
 Here I'm concerned with illustrating various electronic circuits and how to connect the sensors and use them.

 A Hall effect switch will turn on in the presence of south magnetic field on its face or north magnetic field on the opposite side.
 It will turn off when the magnet is removed.

 A Hall effect latch works like a switch, but will stay on when the magnet is removed.
 It will turn off if the north pole is applied to the face or the power is turned off.
+Below I have the schematic on how to use a Hall switch to make a single pole on/off switch.

 A ratiometric Hall effect sensor outputs an analog voltage proportional to the magnetic field intensity.
 The devices I will use on a separate page are unipolar and in general with no magnetic field applied the output is one-half the supply voltage.
 The voltage will increase with the south magnetic pole on the face or decrease with the north magnetic pole on the face.